zhaox97/Nebula/README.md

 # Installing and Running
-To run this code, move into the root directory of the project and run `npm install`.
+This project is built using Node.js.
+The first requirement is to install Node.js (nodejs.org).
+With this installed, move into the root directory of the project and run `npm install`.
 This will install all the dependencies required by the project.
-You can then start the server by running `npm start`.
-Then simply open up a browser and go to http://localhost:8081 to load the X3DOM client.
+Next you need to make sure that the CosmosD3 submodule has been pulled in.
+This can be done by passing the `--recursive` flag when cloning the Nebula repository, or by running the commands `git submodule init` followed by `git submodule update` in the root directory of the project.
+You can then launch the Node.js server by running `npm start` from the root directory.
+This will start the server listening (default on port 8081), with the CosmosD3.html file being the default file sent when the website is accessed.

+This Node.js server expects the Nebula Pipeline to be running, currently locally defaulting to port 5555.
+See the Nebula-Pipeline project for details on starting that up.

 # Structure
 This project is organized as a Nodeclipse project.
 The core pieces are as follows: